Back to Blog

 • Third-party account credentials and access

-Without explicit IP transfer clauses, some companies retain code ownership and charge you for a "license."
-This locks you into their services and makes switching development partners extremely painful.
+Without explicit IP transfer clauses, some companies keep code ownership and charge you for a "license."
+This locks you into their services and makes switching partners painful later.
 Get this right in the contract before a single line of code is written.

 Step 7: Evaluate Post-Launch Support

 Launching the app is not the finish line.
 It is the starting line.
-The first weeks and months after launch reveal bugs, user behavior patterns you did not anticipate, and performance issues under real-world conditions.
-You need a development partner who will be there for this critical phase.
+The first weeks and months after launch reveal bugs, real user behavior you did not expect, and performance issues under real-world load.
+You need a partner who stays for this critical phase.

-• Warranty period: Most reputable companies offer a 30-90 day warranty period where they fix bugs at no additional cost.
+• Warranty period: Most reputable companies offer a 30-90 day warranty where they fix bugs at no extra cost.
 Some offer up to 6 months.
 Get this in writing.

-• Support plans: What are the options and costs for ongoing support after the warranty period?
-Look for clear SLAs (Service Level Agreements) defining response times for different severity levels.
+• Support plans: What are the options and costs for ongoing support after the warranty ends?
+Look for clear SLAs defining response times for different severity levels.

-• Knowledge transfer: If you ever want to bring development in-house or switch to a different company, will they cooperate with a smooth handover?
-This includes documented code, architecture diagrams, and transition support.
+• Knowledge transfer: If you ever want to bring development in-house or switch companies, will they cooperate on a smooth handover?
+This means documented code, architecture diagrams, and transition support.

-• Scalability support: As your user base grows, can they help with scaling the infrastructure?
+• Scalability support: As your user base grows, can they help scale the infrastructure?
 Do they have DevOps expertise?

 Red Flags: Walk Away If You See These

-• No discovery phase: A company that gives you a fixed quote without spending time understanding your requirements in detail is guessing.
+• No discovery phase: A company that gives a fixed quote without spending time understanding your requirements is guessing.
 Serious companies invest in discovery before committing to estimates.

-• Cannot show live apps: If they can only show screenshots and mockups but no live apps you can download and use, be skeptical of their ability to ship production software.
+• Cannot show live apps: If they can only show screenshots and mockups, with no live apps you can download and use, be skeptical of their ability to ship real software.

-• Guaranteed timelines with no caveats: Any company that guarantees a complex project will be done by an exact date without discussing assumptions and dependencies is being dishonest.
+• Guaranteed timelines with no caveats: Any company that guarantees an exact date for a complex project, without discussing assumptions and dependencies, is being dishonest.
 Good companies give ranges and explain what affects the timeline.

 • Resistance to signing an NDA: Legitimate companies have no issue with NDAs.
 Resistance suggests they may reuse your ideas or code for other clients.

-• No dedicated project manager: If the developer is also managing the project and handling client communication, corners are being cut.
-These are different skills requiring different focus.
+• No dedicated project manager: If the developer is also handling project management and client communication, corners are being cut.
+These are different skills that need different focus.

-• Pushing unnecessary technology: Beware of companies that insist on blockchain, AI, or other trending technologies when your project does not genuinely need them.
-This inflates the scope and cost.
+• Pushing unnecessary technology: Watch for companies that insist on blockchain, AI, or other trending tech when your project does not actually need it.
+This inflates scope and cost.

-• High team turnover: If the company cannot retain its developers, expect inconsistency in your project as team members rotate in and out.
+• High team turnover: If the company cannot retain its developers, expect inconsistency as team members rotate in and out of your project.

 Why India Remains the Top Destination for App Development

 India is not just the cheapest option.
-It is increasingly the smartest option for mobile app development in 2026.
-Here is why:
+In 2026, it is increasingly the smartest option for mobile app development.

-• Massive talent pool: India produces over 1.5 million engineering graduates annually, with a large percentage specializing in software development.
-This scale means you can find specialists in virtually any technology.
+Massive talent poolOver 1.5 million engineering graduates a year, many specializing in software.
+You can find specialists in almost any technology.

 Your Evaluation Checklist

 Use this checklist as you evaluate each company.
-Score each criterion on a scale of 1-5 and compare totals across your shortlisted candidates:
+Score each item on a scale of 1-5 and compare totals across your shortlisted candidates.

 • Portfolio relevance and quality (have they built similar apps?)